simon-p-r/napi-crypto/README.md

 # napi-crypto

-This was developed against openssl library of nodejs using n-api
+This was developed against openssl library of nodejs using n-api, currently only works on Windows

 # Install